Battenkill River Fishing Report

 The Hatch

-Caddis are very much in the mix as well and should be considered a major part of the menu right now.
-You may see adults fluttering around the water, but do not overlook caddis pupa and emergers below the surface, especially when fish are feeding but not showing obvious rises.
+Caddis are very much in the mix as well and should be considered a major part of the menu.
+You may see adults fluttering around the water, but do not overlook caddis pupa and emergers below the surface, especially when fish are feeding without showing obvious rises.

-Blue-Winged Olives and other smaller mayflies may still show up, especially on cooler, cloudy days.
-I’ve also been seeing good stonefly activity, including yellow sallies.
+Blue-Winged Olives and other smaller mayflies may also show up, especially on cooler, cloudy days.
+Stoneflies, including yellow sallies, remain part of the mix too.

 What to Watch For